ACTE Announces Colorado Lead Counselor as National Award Finalist

 The Association for Career and Technical Education (ACTE) is the nation’s largest not-for-profit association committed to the advancement of education that prepares youth and adults for successful careers.
 ACTE represents the community of CTE professionals, including educators, administrators, researchers, school counselors, guidance and career development professionals and others at all levels of education.
 ACTE is committed to excellence in providing advocacy, public awareness and access to resources, professional development and leadership opportunities.

-ACTE Announces Georgia Executive Director of Career Technical & Agricultural Education as National Award Finalist
+ACTE Announces Michigan Counselor, as National Award Finalist

-ACTE Announces Georgia Executive Director of Career Technical & Agricultural Education as National Award Finalist
+ACTE Announces Michigan Counselor, as National Award Finalist

-Samples is one of five finalists for the 2025 national title.
+Olds is one of five finalists for the 2026 national title.
 The national winner will be announced at the ACTE Awards Gala, an award presentation recognizing the best CTE educators in the country.
-The event will take place on December 4, 2024, at 7:00 p.m.
-The Awards Gala is sponsored by Express Employment Professionals, Goodheart-Willcox, The Army, and Stratasys.
+The event will take place on December 9, 2025, at 7:00 p.m.
+The Awards Gala is sponsored by Goodheart-Willcox, The Army, and Stratasys.
 For more information about the ACTE Excellence Awards, visit our webpage.

 ###